HarshiniAiyyer/StorePulse/README.md

 # StorePulse : Retail BI Data Warehousing Project

-A comprehensive Business Intelligence solution for retail analytics, built using Snowflake, Power BI, and Python.
+A comprehensive BI solution for retail analytics, built using Snowflake, Power BI, and Python.

 ---